tslocke/hobocookbook/manual/dryml-guide.markdown

 (Note: we have explicitly made sure that the `<body:>` parameter is still available.
 There is a better way of achieving this using `merge-params` or `merge`, which are covered later.)

+## Support for append and prepend

+As we've seen, the `<append-...:>` and `<prepend-...:>` parameters insert content at the begining and end a tag's content.
+But, in the case of a defined tag, that may output all sorts of other tags, and may define many parameters itself, what exactly *is* the "tag's content"?
+In fact it is the `default` parameter.
+So `<append-...:>` and `<prepend-...:>` only work on tags that define a default parameter.

+For this reason, you will often see tag definitions include a `default` parameter, even though is would be rare to use it directly.
+It is there so that append and prepend work as expected.

 ## Replacing a parameter entirely